 The Fund is a closed-end investment trust designed to provide unitholders with a stable stream of monthly distributions targeted to be 6.5 percent per annum on the net asset value ("NAV") of the Fund and to preserve and grow the NAV.
 The units are listed on the Toronto Stock Exchange ("TSX") under the ticker symbol CDD.UN.

-To accomplish its objectives the Fund invests in a blue chip portfolio consisting of fifteen high quality, large capitalization, and dividend paying Canadian companies across multiple industry sectors that have an excellent long-term track record of dividend growth and share price appreciation.
-The Fund will generally invest not less than 4 percent and not more than 10 percent of the NAV in each security comprising the Core Canadian Dividend Portfolio, as well as, up to 15 percent in other securities listed on the TSX.
+To accomplish its objectives, the Fund invests in a portfolio ("Core Canadian Dividend Portfolio") consisting of high-quality, large capitalization, dividend-paying Canadian companies across multiple sectors that have an excellent long-term track record of dividend growth and share price appreciation.
+The Fund may also purchase other issuers listed on the TSX which the Manager believes are consistent with the Fund's investment objectives (provided that after such purchase, no more than an aggregate of 25 percent of the net asset value of the Fund is invested in securities of such other issuers) and invest in public investment funds including exchange-traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Strathbridge Funds) that provide exposure to such securities.